Government loves to regulate my restaurant. Where are lawmakers when I need them most?

 Now NYC restaurants are permitted to be open with takeout and delivery only, but without COVID-19 testing available, this remains an unsafe option, given we don’t know who are virus carriers, regardless of symptoms or seeming healthy.
 What’s abundantly clear is that everyone, not just those with corporate jobs that can work from home, must remain at home to slow the spread of COVID-19.
 I just wish the government had called it honestly and more definitively last week.
 We wanted leadership and specific plans for the future, and instead are left to interpret ambiguous mandates daily and figure it out on our own.

 So what would help us?
-We’ve started to help ourselve,s for a start.
+We’ve started to help ourselves, for a start.
 Our industry that’s amongst the top employers in the country has coalesced at every level: NYC Hospitality Alliance for the city; Relief Opportunities for All Restaurants (ROAR) for the state; and the Independent Restaurant Coalition for the federal level.
 Our industry just conducted layoffs at a scale that has yet to hit the unemployment statistics, and without relief it could be structural, which would compound the financial impact of the health crisis drastically.
 We need the government to double unemployment to those laid off and furloughed during this period.
 Those claiming unemployment cannot live off of the 50% weekly salary reimbursement offered—it’s not enough or livable when someone regularly makes minimum wage.
 We need to care for our people who have dedicated their lives to taking care of others.

 Next, we need to stabilize our businesses so that we have places for our people to come back to on the other side.
 We currently have an inability to make revenue while still facing significant costs, and without reserves to cushion that reality.
 We need sweeping, full stop-rent relief, for at least two months if not more, and, in turn, landlords should have their mortgage payments forgiven for that period if needed.
 Consider suspending local sales and federal payroll tax to whatever extent necessary to ease that burden during this free fall.
 Require business-loss insurers to cover COVID-19 closures for hospitality businesses.
 Our farmers and other suppliers will need a place to sell, perhaps through CSA presences at supermarkets, which are currently operating at high capacity as essential businesses, and will likely remain open in an official quarantine.
 Lawmakers can help independent food suppliers to sell at retail.
 Regulators could work with online platforms such as Caviar or Instacart to enable consumers to support our farms directly in our absence.
 There’s a real opportunity for grocery, delivery, and farms to align and collaborate right now.